 Exhibitors are welcome to invite guests to the opening reception, where they can mingle with their colleagues and gallery visitors.

 Our 2020/21 exhibition will take place May 1–14, 2021*.
 Visit ryerson.ca/ce/photoexhibit for information on attending the exhibit or volunteering your time, and view our past winners, awards, and sponsors.

 *Dates and guidelines for attending the exhibit and opening reception are subject to change.
 Visit ryerson.ca/ce/photoexhibit for updates.

 Peter Gerretsen Film Awards

 The Peter Gerretsen Film Awards have been honouring excellence in student filmmaking since 1999.
-Created by the late Peter Gerretsen – a passionate filmmaker and dedicated instructor, and a former coordinator of The Chang School’s Film Studies program – these awards showcase the talents, skills, and dedication of our continuing education film students.
+Created by the late Peter Gerretsen – a passionate filmmaker and dedicated instructor, and a former coordinator of The Chang School’s Film Studies program – these awards showcase the talents and skills of our Certificate in Film Studies students.

 Questions?
 Contact your Academic Coordinator.

 Image Arts Academic Coordinator: James McCrorie